wang-jun-hao/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `MediBook` and the **Actor** is the `user`, unless specified otherwise)

-  [3a.
-OBS detects an error in the entered data.
-    3a1.
-OBS requests for the correct data.
-    3a2.
-User enters new data
-    Steps 3a1-3a2 are repeated until the data entered are correct.
-    Use case resumes from step 4.]
-HI

 **UC00 Add a patient**

 **MSS**